 What protection will I have as a UK buyer overseas?

-I already own a property in Spain, will I be at a disadvantage if I try and sell after Brexit?
+I already own a property in Spain.
+Am I at a disadvantage if I try and sell now?

-The UK and Spain already have Double Treaty Agreements, one in particular related to income tax, while, for example, there is no Double Tax Treaty related to inheritance tax (IHT) (although HMRC in the UK takes into account any IHT paid in Spain).
+The UK and Spain already have Double Treaty Agreements, one in particular related to income tax, and whilst there is no Double Tax Treaty related to inheritance tax (IHT), HMRC in the UK takes into account any IHT paid in Spain.

-Currently we can find different tax rates that apply to EU and non-EU nationals, related to IHT and income tax.
+Currently we find different tax rates that apply to EU and non-EU nationals, related to income generated from rentals and costs that can be deducted.
 However, tax rates are in constant change and hence it would be impossible to predict the future tax position.

 This article is for general information purposes only and does not constitute legal or professional advice.
 It should not be used as a substitute for legal advice relating to your particular circumstances.
 Please note that the law may have changed since the date of this article.